Laser cooling of electron beams for linear colliders

-Formulae (7) for the flash energy and (8) for $\xi^2$ were obtained for the optimum focusing to get minimal A for a laser beam with diffraction divergency.
-Later we will see that to have lower limit on emittance and smaller depolarization it is necessary to have a low $\xi^2$.
-With a usual optical focusing system one can reduce $\xi^2$ (at the fixed cooling factor ($E_0/E$)) only by increasing $l_{\gamma}$ (and proportionaly $\beta_{\gamma}$) with simultaneous increasing of the laser flash energy.
-As follows from (6) and (8)
+Later we will see that in order to have lower limit on emittance and smaller depolarization it is necessary to have a low $\xi^2$.
+With a usual optics one can reduce $\xi^2$ only by increasing $l_{\gamma}$ (and $Z_R$) with a simultaneous increase of the laser flash energy.
+From (4) and (5) we get

 Is it possible to reduce $\xi^2$ keeping all other parameters (including flash energy) constant?
-Yes, if to find a way to stretch the focus depth without changing the radius of this area.
-In this case the collision probability (or $\int B^2dz$) remains the same but maximum value of $\xi^2$ will be smaller.
-With a usual lens (focusing mirror) this is impossible, but it seems that this problem can be solved using the nonmonochromaticity of laser light together with a chirped pulse technique (explanation is below).
+Yes, providing a way to stretch the focus depth without changing the radius of this area is found.
+In this case, the collision probability (or $\int B^2dz$) remains the same but the maximum value of $\xi^2$ will be smaller.
+A solution of this problem was given in \cite{TEL96}.
+It is based on the non-monochromaticity of the laser light and the chirped pulse technique.
+In this scheme, the cooling region consists of many laser focal points (continuously) and light comes to each point exactly at the moment when the electron bunch is there.
+One can consider that a short electron bunch collides on its way sequentially with \n\ (``number of focuses'') short light pulses of length $l_{\gamma} \sim l_e$ and focused with $2Z_R \sim l_e$.
+There is one restriction on \n: along the cooling length $L \approx \n\cdot l_e$ the transverse size of an electron beam should be smaller than the laser spot size $a_{\gamma} \simeq \sqrt{\lambda Z_R/2\pi} \sim \sqrt{\lambda l_e/4\pi}$.
+In further examples we will use $\n\ \sim 10$ for stretching the cooling region from 100 \MKM\ to 1 \MM.